J35P312/SVDB/README.md

                             contains the INS table; no effect with --bedpedb

-    --max_ins_seq_len N     sequences longer than N bp are excluded from sequence similarity matching and fall back to position+SVLEN; off by default.
+    --max_ins_seq_len N     sequences longer than N bp are excluded from sequence similarity and fall back to position+SVLEN (default: 500).
+Increase for databases with long insertion sequences.
-                            500 or 1000 is recommended for large databases to reduce runtime.

     --memory                load the database into memory: increases the memory requirements, but lowers the time consumption (may only be used with sqdb)